The Bankrate promise

 With this card, you’ll also score a 0 percent intro APR offer for 15 months on balance transfers and purchases (15.74 percent to 26.74 percent variable APR thereafter), making this card a great choice if you need to pay off a large purchase over time or pay down credit card debt.

 The bottom line

 Regardless of the cash back card you choose, remember to pay your bill in full every month.
-With current APRs hovering above 16 percent, interest charges can erase the cash back you earn faster than you might imagine.
+With current APRs hovering above 19 percent, interest charges can quickly erase all of the cash back you earn.